SuharshaHarish/opcua_dashboard/README.md

 # Opcua Dashboard
-A Realtime Dashboard using opcua server
+A Realtime Dashboard using data from opcua server consisting of graphs and anomaly detection.